DTL delighted to exhibit at the Ports Development Conference

 Ports are dangerous places where workers require specialist skills such as safe working in confined spaces, one of the many courses delivered by DTL, which operates a mobile confined spaces unit for the purpose.

 Even in apparently safe environments, such as public waiting rooms, there are areas where training is critically important.
-Preventing deadly legionella bacteria in water systems, such as those used in air conditioning, is another key area where DTL has developed training to ensure that the risks are properly managed.
+Preventing deadly legionella bacteria in water systems, such as those used in air conditioning, is another key area where Develop Training has developed training to ensure that the risks are properly managed.